-Poppy, a really sweet little 15kg cocker spaniel, came to us for a cruciate ligament rupture, but all that got put on hold because we spotted that she had a large mass in her abdomen, lurking under the rib cage.
-This was scanned by Roger and she had a massive liver cancer obliterating half of her liver (both the left lobes).
+Poppy, a really sweet little 15kg cocker spaniel, came to us at West Midlands Referrals for a cruciate ligament rupture, but all that got put on hold because we spotted that she had a large mass in her abdomen lurking under the rib cage.
+Roger scanned this, and she had a massive liver cancer obliterating half of her liver (both the left lobes).
 We could not detect any spread.

 The size of this thing suggested two things –